2014 NOAA Summer Institute

 The goal of the Institute is to bring together present and former fellows as well as host scientists, program sponsors and other invited guests to share cutting-edge research accomplishments and discuss the future of climate research as it pertains to global climate change.

 The Institute provides a unique opportunity, in a relaxed and informal setting, for professional interaction and development of valuable connections with new colleagues.
-The 2012 Institute leaders, David Battisti and Dan Schrag, are developing a detailed plan for the week.
+The 2014 Institute leader, Michael (Mick) Follows, is developing a detailed plan for the week.

 Each participant at the Institute will share short overview presentations geared to a general audience (20-30 minutes), and specific topics will be discussed in different settings throughout the week.